jnbp/t-skylt/README.md

 * **Implementation:** An `asyncio.Lock` is used within the DataUpdateCoordinator.
 * **Effect:** Commands and Status Updates are strictly queued.
 If a status update is running, any button press waits until the update is finished (and vice versa).
 This ensures sequential processing and prevents overloading the chip.

-### 📡 WiFi Weakness & Latency Handling
+### 📡 Smart IP Caching & History (Repeater Logic)

-**My Setup & The Repeater Logic:**
+Many users operate the board behind a WiFi Repeater, which often results in the board receiving a new IP address dynamically while the hostname (`.local`) remains the same.
-The WiFi antenna on the board is relatively weak.
-To ensure a stable connection, I placed a WiFi repeater directly next to the unit to bridge the signal to my main router.
-While this solves the signal strength issue, the repeater introduces additional network latency.
+To solve "Unavailable" errors caused by stale DNS caches in the operating system:

-To accommodate this setup and prevent the device from flickering to "Unavailable" in Home Assistant, the timeouts have been adjusted significantly:
+* **IP History:** The integration remembers the last 5 IP addresses that successfully connected.

-* **Fetch Timeout:** **40 seconds**.
-If the device takes 39 seconds to answer (e.g., due to repeater latency or busy processing), the integration waits patiently.
+* **Smart Probing:** If the current IP fails, the integration immediately probes the history list with a very short timeout.
+This bypasses the OS DNS entirely and often reconnects within milliseconds if the board just switched back to a known IP.
-* **Command Timeout:** **20 seconds**.
-When a button is pressed, the UI updates immediately (Optimistic Mode), but the backend keeps the connection open for up to 20 seconds to confirm the command was received.
+* **DNS Fallback:** Only if all known IPs fail, a fresh DNS lookup is performed.

 ### 🔄 Smart Retry Logic